TheDreamer/beastie-work/patches/README.md

 	operating systems.
 So, not sure this fulfills that need, though there is a need for it on work computer.

 	PR: ports/187620

+sysutils/screen

+	This morning a PORTREVISION came out, bring this port to 4.2.1_2.
+The commit description was _"Make screen 4.0 compatible, prefer fifo over sockets."_  And, the PR referenced was 191017, which was _"systuils/screen: 4.3 will not load 4.0 sessions due to default socket usage"_

+	But, in making this change, it has made screen 4.2 incompatible.
+And, I already endured the pain when screen-4.2.1 came out back on April 30th.
+Why do I care about 4.0 sessions now, especially as there had been two kernel updates between updating to screen-4.2.1 and screen-4.2.1_2.
+Was on FreeBSD-RELEASE-p5 when screen-4.2.1 appeared, now on FreeBSD-RELEASE-p7.
+(Actually I'm at FreeBSD-RELEASE-p8, but there was no kernel update for ...and I had delayed updating my core servers that it picked up -p8 when I thought I was finally getting around to apply -p7.

+	But apply -p8 to my workstation should be okay without a reboot.
+Don't think freebsd-update has ever said that a reboot is required, though ones that involve new kernels usually suggest that I should.

+	So, I opened today's PR via the Bugzilla web interface.
+Probably better, since using send-pr I had been Cc: to an internal address of the external address that I put in as `'Reply-to:'`.
+Where I didn't expect for it to remain as part of the bugs contact list, don't recall seeing any such messages from GNATS...but its doing it with bugzilla.

+	I did later hack my send-pr to Bcc: to my internal address.

+	PR: 191029

 ports-mgmt/pkg_rmleaves